Cacti/documentation/How-to-Graph-Your-Network.md

            LEVEL is one of noauth, auth, or priv.
 PREFX specifies how CONTEXT should be matched against  the context  of  the  incoming  request, either exact or prefix.
-           READ, WRITE and NOTIFY specifies the view to be used for GET*, SET and TRAP/INFORM requests (althought the NOTIFY view is not currently used).
+           READ, WRITE and NOTIFY specifies the view to be used for GET*, SET and TRAP/INFORM requests (although the NOTIFY view is not currently used).
 For v1 or v2c access, LEVEL will need to be noauth.
 ```